 Bintangs

-Delivers more fun per meter than most waves you will ever surf.
+It delivers more fun per meter than most waves you will ever surf.
 It is short and sweet.
-On days when the hell north winds blow everything out, Bintangs shines.
-Go right.

 Macaronis